ansible/ansible-documentation/docs/docsite/rst/module_plugin_guide/modules_support.rst

 Some partner collections may be hosted in private repositories.

-If you are not sure whether the behavior you see is a bug, if you have questions, if you want to discuss development-oriented topics, or if you just want to get in touch, use one of our Google mailing lists or chat channels (using Matrix at ansible.im or using IRC at `irc.libera.chat <https://libera.chat/>`_) to :ref:`communicate with Ansiblers <communication>`.
+If you are not sure whether the behavior you see is a bug, if you have questions, if you want to discuss development-oriented topics, or if you just want to get in touch, visit the :ref:`Ansible communication guide<communication>` for information on how to join the community.

 If you find a bug that affects a module in an Automation Hub collection: